 A pleasant circular walking path leads directly from the parc alongside the river.

-The on-site grocery store sells a good range of supplies including freshly baked bread daily and the Weidstübli restaurant serves traditional Swiss cuisine in a cosy setting.
+The on-site grocery store sells a range of supplies including fresh bread and the Weidstübli restaurant serves traditional Swiss cuisine in a cosy setting.
 There’s also a bar and a takeaway pizza service.

 Whilst I haven’t personally stayed at Manor Farm, after staying at nine different Eurocamp holiday parcs in four countries, I am certain that the Eurocamp Interlaken parc is of an equally high standard.

 All parcs under the Eurocamp banner must pass the company’s strict quality control so whilst the location of the parcs may differ, you can be confident that the standard of accommodation and the parc’s amenities will be top notch.

 Interlaken is a popular holiday resort town in the heart of the Bernese Oberland, nestled between two lakes – Lake Thun and Lake Brienz.

 Its central location and great public transport connections make it an ideal base for exploring the Jungfrau Region and beyond.